sangminwoo/Depth_from_Focus/README.md

 # Depth from Focus
-This project implements a form of passive **depth from focus** to create a novel image approximating the depth map of a scene from multiple exposures of the same scene with slight variations in focal point by interpolating the depth of each pixel using graph cut optimization.
-Depth maps have a variety of practical uses in computer vision and robotics, so the allure of recovering depth without stereo vision systems is appealing.
-The initial premise was based on previous results implementing focus stacking, then the scope was expanded to incorporate techniques described by other researchers.
+**Depth from focus/defocus** is the problem of estimating the 3D surface of a scene from a set of two or more images of that scene.
+The images are obtained by changing the camera parameters (typically the focal setting or the image plane axial position), and taken from the same point of view.

 ## Requirements
 To run this code, you need to install a package, [gco_python](https://github.com/amueller/gco_python).
 It must be installed separately following the instructions on their respective project pages.